-The remoting server (see Fig. 4) hosts both the remote object (which contains managed code) and the native library that should be confined.
+The remoting server (see Figure 2) hosts both the remote object (which contains managed code) and the native library that should be confined.
 Before the unmanaged code is executed, the remoting server has to perform a number of initialization tasks.
 First, the Windows API hooks are installed to perform API function monitoring.
 Then, the .NET security manager is used to generate the granted permission set based on the evidence provided by the managed application.
 This permission set is then serialized to an XML format and sent to the trusted storage.
 Finally, the kernel driver has to be initialized.
 To this end, the remoting server registers its own process ID for subsequent monitoring.
 From that point onward, the remoting server process is subject to the CAS policy enforcement and can no longer perform any unauthorized system calls.
 Of course, the native library can freely tamper with the process memory and possibly crash the virtual machine or return arbitrary results to the managed code.
 However, such actions only affect this single process, while the managed code and the runtime (together with other threads) is successfully shielded by the process barrier.
 In particular, note that values returned by the unmanaged code are automatically integrated into the .NET type system when received by the proxy on the managed side.
 If values are returned that do not correspond to valid types, the situation is detected and an appropriate unmarshaling exception thrown.
-Thus, an attacker cannot indirectly subvert the managed code by making our system copy back illegal values from the unmanaged code.